JinghaoLim/JinghaoLim.github.io/_posts/2023-05-26-jennie_or_lisa.md

 # Jennie or Lisa?
-An Adaptation based on "Is it a bird" from fast.ai
+An Adaptation based on "Is it a bird?" from fast.ai

 I created this adaptation to test the accuracy of model on a more specific case.
 Surprisingly, it gave an almost perfect prediction with an accuracy of **0.9985**.